wittyCode/ts-orm-benchmark/README.md

 - CUSTOMER_CHUNK_SIZE chunk size used when chunking inserts of big amounts of customer entities
 - ORDER_CHUNK_SIZE chunk size used when chunking inserts of big amounts of order/orderedParts entities
+- CAMPAIGNS_CHUNK_SIZE chunk size used when chunking inserts of big amounts of marketingCampaign entities and joinTable entries

 ## TODOs

 a lot.
-first of all: finish benchmark setup and drizzle-testing with the last important step: many-to-many relations in join-tables
+first of all: finish benchmark setup and drizzle-testing with the last important step: many-to-many relations in join-tables and a "report-like" join query

 afterwards by order of current priority (subject to change):

 1. add documentation about methodology, benchmark data model and ways to configure it
 2. add Prisma implementation of repositories for first real comparison of performance
 3. Check and compare with Prisma experimental feature that actually joins data correctly
+4. implement parallelism to be able to simulate multiple clients accessing the db at the same time

 unordered:

-- Maybe implement a table with a lot of colums to see how inserts there scale when a lot of colums are involved.
 - The current implementation runs into Heapspace memory issues due to the dataset being completely generated in advance and therefore not eligible for garbage collection.
 We could look into generating test data in chunks as we do for inserting.
+- Maybe implement a table with a lot of colums to see how inserts there scale when a lot of colums are involved.
 - add Frontend to actually look at results - this will be a fun project to dive into React, Vite and tailwind-css
 - support the following ORMs and query builders: